 How Missed Payments Impact Your Credit Score

-Insights on the effect of late payments
+Insights on the effect of late payments.

-Payment history makes up 35 percent of a FICO score and 40 percent of a VantageScore, both the largest contributing factors.
 That means if you’re late on payments, your score will take a beating.

 Here’s what you need to know about how missed payments impact your credit score.